AutoVerse-ai/Verse-library/docs/source/creating_scenario_in_verse.md

 # Creating a Scenario
-This is an informal introduction to creating scenarios in Verse.
-An interactive tutorial with more detailed instructions are provided in [this Jupyter notebook](https://github.com/AutoVerse-ai/Verse-library/blob/main/tutorial/tutorial.ipynb).
+This is an introduction to creating scenarios in Verse.
+An interactive tutorial with more details are in [this Jupyter notebook](https://github.com/AutoVerse-ai/Verse-library/blob/main/tutorial/tutorial.ipynb).

-A Verse scenario is defined by a *map*, a set of *agents*, and optionally  a *sensor*.
-We will create a  scenario with a drone following a straight path and dodging obstacles by moving up or down.
+A Verse *scenario* is defined by a *map*, a set of *agents*, and optionally  a *sensor*.
+We will create a  scenario with a drone following a straight path that dodges obstacles by moving up or down.

-## Instantiate Map
+## Import a map
 A *map* specifies the *tracks* or paths that the agents *is allowed to follow*.
-In this example, our map will have two kinds of tracks:
+Our map will have two kinds of tracks:

-    1. <code>T0</code> is a straight x-axis aligned track
+    1. <code>T0</code> is an x-axis aligned track
     2. <code>TAvoidUp</code> is a upward track for avoiding obstacles on the x-axis.

 <code>T0</code> and <code>TAvoidUp</code> are called the *track modes* in  Verse.
-Creating new maps is discussed in more detail in {doc}`Map<map>`.
+To create new maps of your own, see {doc}`Map<map>`.
 For now, import a pre-defined map with:

 ```python
 from tutorial_map import M3